fno2010/alto-multipart/specification.md

 When the Entire Error occurs, the ALTO server MUST return the error response in the media type `application/alto-error+json` instead of `multipart/related`.
 The process of the Entire Error is as defined in Section 8.5 of {{RFC7285}}.

+# Incremental Update Integration

+This document defines a compatible incremental update process for Multipart Query resource with {{I-D.ietf-alto-incr-update-sse}}.

+An ALTO server's IRD can export an Update Stream service defined in
+{{I-D.ietf-alto-incr-update-sse}} including the Resource ID of a Multipart Query resource in the `uses` field.
+When an ALTO client subscribe the incremental update for this Multipart Query resource, the ALTO server sends the whole Multipart response message back at the first data update message.
+Then the ALTO server subscribe all nodes in this multipart resource tree automatically.
+Once data updated later, the ALTO server publishes the update for each node individually.